-McMurry provides courses that prepare students to apply to schools of pharmacy.
-Most schools of pharmacy offer a Doctor of Pharmacy "Pharm-D" degree for individuals wishing to become a pharmacist.
-Some schools also offer a Doctor of Pharmaceutical Sciences degree intended for students wishing to pursue pharmaceutical research as a scientist.
-Most schools prefer incoming students to have a Bachelor of Science degree, although some schools allow the option of early entry.
-Additional requirements include successful completion of specific courses, PCAT score, and a minimum gpa.
-The following McMurry courses are minimally typical to prepare the student and satisfy prerequisites for most schools of pharmacy (this list based on Texas Tech University School of Pharmacy):
+McMurry provides courses that prepare students to enroll in schools of pharmacy.
+Pharmacy schools typically offer a Doctor of Pharmacy "Pharm-D" degree for individuals wishing to become a pharmacist, and/or a Doctor of Pharmaceutical Sciences degree intended for students wishing to pursue pharmaceutical research as a scientist.
+Schools expect incoming students to have a Bachelor of Science degree in biochemistry, chemistry, BIMS, or other science field.
+Additionally, pharmacy schools typically require select prerequisite courses, a minimum PCAT score, and a minimum GPA.
+McMurry also has an early-entry articulation agreement with Texas Tech School of Pharmacy.
+Exact course requirements for program admittance vary, thus students are advised to check with specific schools of pharmacy.
+Pre-pharmacy students should consult with the McMurry pre-pharmacy advisor for more information and individual advising.